GrantMeStrength/RetroComputerInstructionManual/altair-shortcuts.md

 **Reset default settings**

 If you get the system messed up by trying out too many options, you can do a "factory reset" of the settings.

-* Hold up the **RESET** toggle
-* Turn on the power

-The default settings expect a USB lead connected to a computer, running a terminal program and a connection over USB.
+Either delete the SETTINGS.DAT file on the SD card (pop it into your desktop PC to do it), or as Chris Davis writes: "Follow these steps EXACTLY:

+1. Connect your Altair-Duino to your computer via USB.
+2. Launch Terra Term or Putty.
+3. IMPORTANT - hold the RESET toggle UP and do not release it until step 6.
+4. Connect to whatever serial port the USB is.
+5. The front panel lights will flash briefly while it connects.
+6. Release the RESET toggle.
+7. Now you have temporarily returned to the default settings.
+If you would like to save them (I suggest you do) you can go to the configuration menu (raise STOP and AUX1) and save as config #0.

+If that does not work unplug it and try step 1-7 again."

 **Selecting a default disk to boot**